rustest1/all_my_rust_code/README.md

 thanks to google auth not working I had to make new account so I had to move my work to this account but I will keep making more.
-Rust is too fun to give up cos of google auth god help I never need to use it again.